|Policy Title||Executive Compensation Policy|

 - Deans of Academic Units

-- Director CEO of the Software Engineering Institute (SEI)
+- Director and CEO of the Software Engineering Institute (SEI)

 Elements of Total Compensation